4Runner Bump Stops: The Complete Guide

 Bump Stops For the 5th Gen 4Runner: The Complete Guide

-Hydraulic bump stops are the crème de la crème when it comes to off-road bump stops.
+Hydraulic bump stops are the crème de la crème when it comes to upgrading for off-roading.

 Like the other two types mentioned before, hydraulic bump stops will cushion the rear axle as it rises, but it does so in a couple of stages.
 The initial resistance comes from the compression of the nitrogen.
 This will be somewhat light at first compared to a stiffer response in the mid-range of compression.
 The final third of the shaft stroke will be where the piston is forced through the shock oil.
 The bulk of the energy absorbed will occur in this end range.

-Hydraulic bump stops are primarily designed for those that enjoy higher speed off-roading, such as desert riding and racing.
-Therefore, the design is better suited for those environments and not so much for towing, although there will be benefits provided over the stock bump stops.
+Hydraulic stops are primarily designed for those that enjoy higher speed off-roading, such as desert riding and racing.
+Therefore, the design is better suited for those environments and not so much for towing, although there will be benefits provided over stock.
 Two downsides to hydraulic bump stop compared to rubber and urethane are that they are much more expensive and they will require maintenance to ensure they are functioning at their peak level.
-Another thing to note, improper installation of this kind of bump stop could cause the rest of your suspension to ride worse, or even cause damage to it or your vehicle.
+Another thing to note, improper installation could cause the rest of your suspension to ride worse, or even cause damage to it or your vehicle.

 Pros: